loft-sh/terraform-provider-loft/docs/data-sources/space.md

 ### Optional

 - `annotations` (Map of String) The annotations to configure on this space.
-- `delete_after` (Number) If set to non zero, will tell loft to delete the space after the specified seconds of inactivity.
+- `delete_after` (Number) If set to non zero, will tell Loft to delete the space after the specified seconds of inactivity.
 - `generate_name` (String) Prefix, used by the server, to generate a unique name ONLY IF the `name` field has not been provided.
 This value will also be combined with a unique suffix.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#idempotency.
+Read more about [kubernetes API conventions for idempotency here](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#idempotency).
 - `labels` (Map of String) The labels to configure on this space.
 - `name` (String) The name of the space.
 - `objects` (String) Objects are Kubernetes style yamls that should get deployed into the space.